goosepirate/lox365/README.md

 * `return_array`: The array to return.
 * `[if_not_found]`: Where a valid match is not found, return the [if_not_found] text you supply.
 Optional.
 * Not supported: `match_mode`, `search_mode`.

+## Version notes

+These functions have been removed in Lox365 version 6 because you can now use them in the latest LibreOffice (24.8):

+* FILTER
+* SORT
+* UNIQUE
+* XLOOKUP

 ## Why